conan-io/docs/tutorial/creating_packages/package_method.rst

 ===================================

 We already used the ``package()`` method in our `hello` package to invoke CMake's install step.
-In this tutorial, we will explain the use of the :ref:`CMake.install()
+In this tutorial, we will explain the use of :ref:`CMake.install()
 <conan_tools_cmake_helper>` in more detail and also how to modify this method to do things
 like:

 - Using :ref:`conan.tools.files <conan_tools_files>` utilities to copy the generated
   artifacts from the build folder to the package folder
 - Copying package licenses
-- Manage how to package symlinks
+- Manage packaging of symlinks

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2 repository <https://github.com/conan-io/examples2>`_ on GitHub: